Rhodes College: Honor Code and other traditions

-Central to the life of the college is its Honor Code, administered by students through the Honor Council.
-Every student is required to sign the Code, which reads, "As a member of the Rhodes College community, I pledge my full and steadfast support to the Honor System and agree neither to lie, cheat, nor steal and to report any such violation that I may witness."
-Because of this, students enjoy a campus-wide community of trust and mutual respect.
+Central to the life of the college is its honor code, administered by students through the Honor Council.
+Every student is required to sign the code, which reads, "As a member of the Rhodes College community, I pledge my full and steadfast support to the Honor System and agree neither to lie, cheat, nor steal and to report any such violation that I may witness."

 The Seal of Rhodes College is located in the Cloister of Southwestern Hall.
 Tradition holds that students stepping on the seal will not graduate on time, if at all.
 The senior class finally gets a chance to cross the seal during their procession to Fisher Garden during Commencement.

 Rites of Spring is Rhodes' annual three-day music festival in early April that typically attracts several major bands from around the country.
 Past performers include The Black Keys, Coolio, Old Crow Medicine Show, Grace Potter, and G-Easy.
 Rhodes' Rites to Play has in recent years brought elementary-school-age children to the campus.
 Rhodes students plan, organize, and execute a carnival for the children, who are sponsored by community agencies and schools that partner with Rhodes.